Life at Reed Screening – Patrice, Training Coordination Manager

-How did your journey at REED begin?
+How did your journey at Reed Screening begin?

 Before I joined Reed Screening I was studying performing arts at university and working full time as an administrator for a larger retailer.
-REED have a really good referral scheme and I was actually referred in by my cousin, who already worked for the business.
+Reed have a really good referral scheme and I was actually referred in by my cousin, who already worked for the business.